tkuentzler/fl-official-statistics-addon-review/README.md

 - connected google colab
 - activated google drive

 Open a new notebook in Google Colab.
-This starts a new session with nothing installed or available in memory.
+This starts a new session (called runtime) with nothing installed or available in memory.
 S. [How to use Google Colaboratory to clone a GitHub Repository to your Google Drive?
 (Medium)](https://medium.com/@ashwindesilva/how-to-use-google-colaboratory-to-clone-a-github-repository-e07cf8d3d22b).

 ```python
 !git clone https://github.com/Olhaau/fl-official-statistics-addon